 While it’s easy enough to keep your digital presence ticking over, you’ll only really start to see the benefits if you put some effort into publishing regular, quality content.

 There will be times when content ideas seem to be drying up.
 Keeping an eye on content being published by others can give you new ideas to work with.
-Try writing about your areas of expertise, commenting on cases or offering some free advice.
-Getting a regular blog on your website or showcasing your expertise by writing articles on LinkedIn are great ways to build your personal brand and your firm’s reputation.
+Writing about your areas of expertise, commenting on cases, or offering some free advice are always a good backbone for your content strategy, but make sure the culture and values of the firm are being showcased front and centre.
+Document all charity and pro bono work, as well as internal firm events, with write-ups alongside photos and video so people can get a feel of your firm’s personality.
+Setting up a regular blog on your website or showcasing your expertise by writing articles on LinkedIn are great ways to build your personal brand and your firm’s reputation.

-Another key way to avoid the dreaded content drought is by simply developing a content calendar.
+Another key way to avoid the dreaded content drought is by developing a content calendar.
 Noting dates of key events or deadlines gives you something to work towards and helps you to develop timely content.
-Online tools such as Tweetdeck and Hootsuite allow you to schedule your tweets and LinkedIn posts to coincide with events.
+Online tools such as TweetDeck and Hootsuite allow you to schedule your posts to coincide with events – but note that LinkedIn doesn’t perform well with any third-party scheduler so these should be avoided for this platform.

 Don’t forget content doesn’t just mean text.
 It can mean images, videos, and social media, all of which are extremely effective ways to get messages across.
 Do an audit of your current content and see what can be repurposed.